Enveloppe/obsidian-enveloppe/README.md

 You can use it to send any markdown file, allowing compatibility thought a lot of Obsidian Publish alternative.

+When a shared file is found, it will be send in a new branch named by `your_vault_name-month-day-year`.
+A pull request followed by a merge will be done, and if everything is okay, the branch will be deleted after the merge.
+Thus, you can easily revert commit, and create workflow based on PR, merged PR, specific push...

 # Main configuration

 To use the plugin, you need to fill the correct information to allow the workflow.